stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

 President McComb called me into his office to give orders for the recovery of the papers at any cost.
 There were, he knew, grave drawbacks.
 I had never seen Feldon, and there were only very indifferent photographs to go by.
-Moreover, my own wedding was set for Thursday of the following week&mdash;only nine days ahead&mdash;so that I was naturally not eager to be hurried off to Mexico on a man-hunt of indefinite length.
+Moreover, my own wedding was set for Thursday of the following week--only nine days ahead--so that I was naturally not eager to be hurried off to Mexico on a man-hunt of indefinite length.
 The need, however, was so great that McComb felt justified in asking me to go at once; and I for my part decided that the effect on my status with the company would make ready acquiescence eminently worth while.

-  I was to start that night, using the president&rsquo;s private car as far as Mexico City, after which I would have to take a narrow-gauge railway to the mines.
+  I was to start that night, using the president's private car as far as Mexico City, after which I would have to take a narrow-gauge railway to the mines.
 Jackson, the superintendent of No. 3, would give me all details and any possible clues upon my arrival;
-and then the search would begin in earnest&mdash;through the mountains, down to the coast, or among the byways of Mexico City, as the case might be.
-I set out with a grim determination to get the matter done&mdash;and successfully done&mdash;as swiftly as possible; and tempered my discontent with pictures of an early return with papers and culprit, and of a wedding which would be almost a triumphal ceremony.
+and then the search would begin in earnest--through the mountains, down to the coast, or among the byways of Mexico City, as the case might be.
+I set out with a grim determination to get the matter done--and successfully done--as swiftly as possible; and tempered my discontent with pictures of an early return with papers and culprit, and of a wedding which would be almost a triumphal ceremony.

-  Having notified my family, fianc&eacute;e, and principal friends, and made hasty preparations for the trip, I met President McComb at eight p.m. at the Southern Pacific depot, received from him some written instructions and a check-book, and left in his car attached to the 8:15 eastbound transcontinental train.
-The journey that followed seemed destined for uneventfulness, and after a good night&rsquo;s sleep I revelled in the ease of the private car so thoughtfully assigned me; reading my instructions with care, and formulating plans for the capture of Feldon and the recovery of the documents.
-I knew the Tlaxcala country quite well&mdash;probably much better than the missing man&mdash;hence had a certain amount of advantage in my search unless he had already used the railway.
+  Having notified my family, fiancée, and principal friends, and made hasty preparations for the trip, I met President McComb at eight p.m. at the Southern Pacific depot, received from him some written instructions and a check-book, and left in his car attached to the 8:15 eastbound transcontinental train.
+The journey that followed seemed destined for uneventfulness, and after a good night's sleep I revelled in the ease of the private car so thoughtfully assigned me; reading my instructions with care, and formulating plans for the capture of Feldon and the recovery of the documents.
+I knew the Tlaxcala country quite well--probably much better than the missing man--hence had a certain amount of advantage in my search unless he had already used the railway.

-  According to the instructions, Feldon had been a subject of worry to Superintendent Jackson for some time; acting secretively, and working unaccountably in the company&rsquo;s laboratory at odd hours.
+  According to the instructions, Feldon had been a subject of worry to Superintendent Jackson for some time; acting secretively, and working unaccountably in the company's laboratory at odd hours.
 That he was implicated with a Mexican boss and several peons in some thefts of ore was strongly suspected; but though the natives had been discharged, there was not enough evidence to warrant any positive step regarding the subtle official.
-Indeed, despite his furtiveness, there seemed to be more of defiance than of guilt in the man&rsquo;s bearing.
+Indeed, despite his furtiveness, there seemed to be more of defiance than of guilt in the man's bearing.
 He wore a chip on his shoulder, and talked as if the company were cheating him instead of his cheating the company.
 The obvious surveillance of his colleagues, Jackson wrote, appeared to irritate him increasingly; and now he had gone with everything of importance in the office.
-Of his possible whereabouts no guess could be made; though Jackson&rsquo;s final telegram suggested the wild slopes of the Sierra de Malinche, that tall, myth-surrounded peak with the corpse-shaped silhouette, from whose neighbourhood the thieving natives were said to have come.
+Of his possible whereabouts no guess could be made; though Jackson's final telegram suggested the wild slopes of the Sierra de Malinche, that tall, myth-surrounded peak with the corpse-shaped silhouette, from whose neighbourhood the thieving natives were said to have come.